square/leakcanary/docs/recipes.md

 }
 ```

-Doing this you are able to add the LeakCanary dependency using the configuration defined:
+You can now add the LeakCanary dependency for that configuration:

 ```
 dependencies {
-  // ...

-  devDebugImplementation 'com.squareup.leakcanary:leakcanary-android:<current_version>'
+  devDebugImplementation "com.squareup.leakcanary:leakcanary-android:${leakCanaryVersion}"
 }
 ```